 By Michele Moorman, Esq. • March 05, 2018•Writers in Residence, Careers, Firms and the Private Sector, Other Career Issues, Law School, Choosing a Career and Landing a Job, Issues, Mentoring and Networking

-Each year I have pleasure of speaking with many lawyers who are considering transitioning to a non-practicing role at a law firm.
+Each year I have the pleasure of speaking with many lawyers who are considering transitioning to a non-practicing role at a law firm.
 I always encourage practicing lawyers to take the time to research these roles and do all they can to understand how they differ from legal practice.
 This will be Part 1 of a two-part post on this topic.
 This post will cover general information about how the work and experience can differ from practice.
 Part 2 will provide detail about the interviewing process, specific resources you can consult and sample questions to ask as you decide whether this move is right for you.
 In that spirit, outlined below are several factors to consider.

-Survey the Landscape – The number of non-practicing roles at firms continues to grow so the opportunities abound.
-Some common areas include: legal recruiting, professional development, diversity and inclusion, learning/training, business development and marketing, knowledge management, project management and strategy.
+Survey the Landscape – The number of non-practicing roles at firms continues to grow, so the opportunities abound.
+Some common areas include legal recruiting, professional development, diversity and inclusion, learning/training, business development and marketing, knowledge management, project management, and strategy.
 Take the time to learn more about each discipline, what they do and how these departments are usually structured.

 Talk to People - I am a big fan of informational interviews whether you’re considering a role like this or some other move.
 When I was considering shifting full time to professional development, I spoke with at least 20 people across disciplines to learn more about how and why they made their shift.
 The community of professionals in these roles is quite welcoming and willing to share their stories.